SirEntropy/blackhole/README.md

 4. **LLM Fine-tuning**: The stored data is used to fine-tune a pre-trained LLM.
 The fine-tuning process involves training the LLM on the organization-specific data, enabling it to capture the nuances, terminology, and patterns specific to the internal systems and processes.

+4. **LLM Fine-tuning**: The stored data is used to fine-tune a pre-trained LLM.
+The fine-tuning process involves training the LLM on the organization-specific data, enabling it to capture the nuances, terminology, and patterns specific to the internal systems and processes.